 One downside of living in South Haven, however, is that residents on average have to contend with a long commute, spending on average 30.23 minutes every day commuting to work.

-South Haven is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, South Haven does not have a public transit system used by locals to get to and from work.

-The population of South Haven has a very low overall level of education: only 9.86% of people over 25 hold a 4-year college degree or higher.
+The citizens of South Haven have a very low rate of college education: just 9.86% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in South Haven in 2022 was $36,768, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $147,072 for a family of four.
 However, South Haven contains both very wealthy and poor people as well.